Coal Tar-based Sealcoat: Minnesota Local Government-FAQs

 Are coal tar-based sealers banned in Minnesota?

-Not state-wide, but it is banned for state government use and in some cities.
+Yes.
+Effective January 1, 2014 the sale and use of coal tar-based sealers is banned in Minnesota.
+Actions to restrict or ban the use of coal tar-based sealers started in Minnesota in 2009.
 In May of 2009 the Minnesota Legislature restricted state agencies from purchasing coal tar sealants (2009 Session Laws, Chapter 172, and HF1231, sections 4, 26, and 28).
-The 2009 legislation restricts Minnesota state agencies from purchasing undiluted coal-tar sealant effective July 1, 2010.
-Some Minnesota cities are passing their own ordinances to ban the use of coal tar-based sealers, but these bans are confined to the jurisdiction of those municipalities.
+The 2009 legislation restricted Minnesota state agencies from purchasing undiluted coal-tar sealant effective July 1, 2010.
+Some Minnesota cities passed their own ordinances to ban the use of coal tar-based sealers, but those local bans were confined to the jurisdictions of those municipalities.
+During the spring of 2013 the Minnesota Legislature took action to ban the sale and use of coal tar-based sealers in Minnesota.

 What research has been done on this topic?